2015-2016 Student Parking Permits - $136.00

 Lot W – Clark Street, east of Hyer, (lot partitioned for student & staff parking)

-LOT Q-Day Parking Only S/W Section: The south/west corner of Lot Q is a Day Parking Only Section.
-Lot Q Day Parking Only Section is closed 12 a.m.-6 a.m.
-Student long term parking is available in Lot P, the N/W, S/W and S/E sections of Lot Q, and Lot W. Lot Q Day Parking Only section serves commuter students with a parking permit needing quick access parking, in addition to the long term meters in Lots X and R that are available at $.75 per hour.
+LOT Q-Day Parking Only S/W Section: The south/west corner of Lot Q is a DAY PARKING ONLY Section.
+Lot Q DAY PARKING ONLY Section is closed 12 a.m.-6 a.m.
+Student long term parking is available in Lot P, the N/W, N/E and S/E sections of Lot Q, and Lot W. Lot Q DAY PARKING ONLY section serves commuter students with a parking permit needing quick access parking, in addition to the long term meters in Lots R, X and Y that are available at $.75 per hour.
 NO PARKING allowed in the 10 COOP FISHERIES RESERVED STALLS - watch for signs.

-* The N/W, S/W and S/E sections of Lot Q
+The N/W, N/E and S/E sections of Lot Q

 Commuter Students - Student parking lots are located on the perimeter of campus and not convenient for commuter students looking for close access parking.
 Lot Q Day Parking Only south/west Section (CLOSED 12 a.m.- 6 a.m.) will provide commuting students with quick access parking needs.
 In addition to Lot Q-Day Parking Only section, there are three long-term meter lots that are centrally located that offer convenient close parking options; Lot R (west of the DUC), Lot X (east of the Science building) and Lot Y (corner of Isadore and Portage Streets) have 12-hour maximum meter parking for $.75 per hour.
 Other metered lots: F-East, F-West, V and Z offer 4-hour maximum meter parking.